automagisch/ratchet/README.md

 $ git clone https://github.com/automagisch/ratchet.git && cd ratchet
 ```

-2. Install all NPM dependencies from package.json and install bower packages from bower.json
+2. Install all NPM dependencies from package.json and install bower packages from bower.json.
 ```bash
 $ npm install
 ```

-3. Start the server, make a build and start gulp tasks
+3. Start the server, make a build and start gulp tasks.
 ```bash
 $ npm start
 ```

-4. Start developing, your app is hosted at [http://localhost:4200](http://localhost:4200/)
+4. Start developing, your app is hosted at [http://localhost:4200](http://localhost:4200/).

-5. Only make a build
+$ To only make a build, you can run from the application root.
 ```
 npm build
 ```